The Moisture Factor in Recycled Wood

 A simple moisture meter test allows users to measure the MC across an entire wood surface.
 Once EMC is reached, consumers can monitor the woods MC as needed to pre-empt potential moisture-related problems in the future.

 Wagner Meters has designed a diverse line of wood moisture meter products for moisture management of all wood species.
 Wagner Meters uses pin-less, electromagnetic wave technology to provide precise, immediate MC measurement on the spot.
-The MMC and MMI wood moisture meter product lines carry the exclusive Wagner Meters seven-year warranty.
-Also, Wagner Meters model MMI1100 can store MC spot-check results, so installers can record and monitor the woods high, low and average MC for future reference.
+The Orion® wood moisture meter product lines carry the exclusive Wagner Meters seven-year warranty.
+Also, the Orion 940 and 950 can store MC spot-check results, so installers can record and monitor the woods high, low and average MC for future reference.

 Wagner Meters state-of-the-art design makes wood moisture measurement an exercise in hand-held convenience, precision, and frugality.
 Consider the modest investment in a Wagner wood moisture meter to ensure that your reclaimed wood project lives up to your performance expectations.